 Why Older Adults Are Leading the LAT Trend

 For many of them, they feel like they’ve been through the traditional relationship model, they’ve made their lives their own, and they don’t want to give that up—but they still want an intimate and romantic relationship.
-So the solution is kinda obvious.
-They get into relationships where both partners can keep their homes, their finances, their routines, and, ultimately, their independence.
+The seemingly obvious solution is to get into relationships where both partners can keep their homes, their finances, their routines, and, ultimately, their independence.
 It's a life of having your home decorated just how you want it, dealing with only your mess, having your own sleep schedule, and always getting the good coffee mug.
 When you think of it that way, it seems pretty appealing—and you might start to wonder why more people don't join the LAT ranks.

 Does It Work for Everyone?